MEEDOO99/MEEDOO/Rules-Guidebook.md

 ### A1.
 Final Verdict
 If a staff member makes a verdict about a situation, it is final.
 It is no longer up for debate and users should drop the subject.
 If a user is not satisfied with the Moderators' verdict, they may approach a higher staff member in private messages.

+**A1-1.** If a staff member orders someone to do something, they should be obeyed.

 ### A2.
 Catch-all
 The moderation team reserves the right to block problematic users from joining the server.
 It is not possible for me, or anyone, to list every single situation where a user might cause problems.
 If we deem a user to have malicious intentions, they will be removed by the staff team.